radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

 To customize the email message associated with email alerts:

-1. From the Zookeeper tab in the Main Control Panel navigate to /radiantone/<version>/<clusterName>/config/logging/log4j2-scheduler.json.
+1. From the Zookeeper tab in the Main Control Panel navigate to:
+    `/radiantone/<version>/<clusterName>/config/logging/log4j2-scheduler.json`
 2. On the right, click Edit Mode.
 3. To customize the email subject, edit the alert.email.subject property and overwrite the default value.